Prosecutor says Rittenhouse instigated Kenosha bloodshed - NewsBreak

 The prosecutor said there was nothing wrong with Rittenhouse offering to protect Car Source, the used car dealership where the first shooting occurred.
 But he repeated that amid all the chaos, only one person killed anyone.

-“When we consider the reasonableness of the defendant’s actions, I ask you to keep this in mind,” Binger said.5 US cities to vote on altering their police forces: What to know
+“When we consider the reasonableness of the defendant’s actions, I ask you to keep this in mind,” Binger said.

 As his attorney displayed photos and video clips from the night of the shootings, Rittenhouse, wearing a dark pinstriped suit and tie, leaned on his elbows to view the images on a desktop monitor.
 He sat ramrod straight as audio of gunfire was played, and occasionally turned toward jurors, seeming to scrutinize their reactions.